jessekathryn/jessekathryn.github.io/_posts/2019-06-24-cli_-_my_first_ruby_gem.markdown

 The Shape CLI will scrape data from on Shape.com.
 It lists the top articles, as well as their respective attributes: date, author, url, in Fitness/mind-and-body catagory.
 Shape_cli goes one level deep, prompting the user to chose an article to read.

 The first running version is a test CLI, which will only dive into lifestyle.
 It will ask the user if they want to read the top articles, starting with options in Fitness, Mind & Body.
-This gem will allow you to chose a phone from a CLI

 Example CLI